conda/conda/docs/source/user-guide/install/macos.rst

 ===================

 .. caution::
    If you use the .pkg installer for Miniconda, be aware that those installers may skip the Destination Select page which will cause the installation to fail.
-If the installer skips this page, click Change Install Location... on the Installation Type page and choose a location for your install, then click Continue.
+If the installer skips this page, click "Change Install Location..." on the Installation Type page and choose a location for your install, then click Continue.

 #.
 Download the installer: